AguaClara/ram_pump/Fall 2018/Manual.md

 The Spring 2018 team also tried to use the ideal velocity to find the theoretical efficiency of the pump and compared this to the measured efficiency which was obtained through experimentation and data collection using ProCoda.
 However they were unable to obtain accurate data from ProCoda and could not calculate a feasible efficiency, so one of the main goals this semester was to calculate the efficiency of the ram pump.
 Then, the team could determine how to best optimize the efficiency to create a working pump for the AguaClara plants.
 The team's code for calculating the efficiency can be found here: https://github.com/AguaClara/ram_pump/blob/master/Spring%202018/IdealEfficiency.py

 In the past, teams have determined that the primary inefficiency is that the plate of the ram pump in the upper check valve is not staying closed long enough.
 This problem can be seen in the above graph of ideal velocity; the area under the blue line is equal to the volume of water pumped so if the blue line (water decelerating) had a shallower slope and extended for a longer time the amount of water pumped would be greater.
-There are three potential causes for this: the spring force is too large and overcomes the force downward on the plate too quickly, the spring force is too weak and the water reaches a small fraction of its maximum possible value and decelerates quickly, or the force on the plate from the water causes the plate to close quickly and just bounce back up. **Consider making this into a numbered list** All of these scenarios are strongly related to the spring used in the pump, so this will be the team's main focus this semester.
-The team plans to use ProCoda to collect data on the pressure in the pump to be able to get an idea of what forces the plate is experiencing.
-The team hopes to determine the main contributor to the small closure time and move forward first with mathematical modeling and code ~and then with real-world implementation and experimentation to address said problem.~ **Sentence is wordy!
-Somehow change the phrase "main contributor"** The team hopes to obtain values for head losses throughout the system to use in conjunction with the ideal models to  model the ram pump more accurately.
-The team plans to write a code whose inputs are the parameters of a plant (including available head, pipe diameter, head losses, etc) and outputs the specifications of the required spring.
+There are three potential causes for this:
+1. The spring force is too large and overcomes the force downward on the plate too quickly
+2. The spring force is too weak and the water reaches a small fraction of its maximum possible value and decelerates quickly
+3. The force on the plate from the water causes the plate to close quickly and just bounce back up.

+All of these scenarios are strongly related to the spring used in the pump, so this will be the team's main focus this semester.
+The team had originally planned to use ProCoda to collect data on the pressure in the pump to be able to get an idea of what forces the plate is experiencing.
+The team hoped to determine the main contributor to the small closure time and move forward with mathematical modeling and then with real-world implementation and experimentation.
+The team hoped to obtain values for head losses throughout the system to use in conjunction with the ideal models to  model the ram pump more accurately.
+The team hopes that in the future the team can write a code whose inputs are the parameters of a plant (including available head, pipe diameter, head losses, etc) and outputs the specifications of the required spring.

 ## Background and Fabrication Details
 The ram pump itself is composed of two 1.5" metal check valves connected by a 4" female-female metal fitting.
 The upper check valve houses the functional interior components of the ram pump.
 The interior components of the ram pump are composed of a threaded metal rod with two metal standoffs screwed on.
 Additionally, one end of the rod has been tapped to encase the threaded metal plate.
 The spring fits into the interior of the pump by fitting over the end of the metal rod below the bottom standoff.
 The standoffs are there to change the length of the oscillations for the pump.